PequalsNP-team/pequalsnp-team.github.io/_posts/2015-11-30-steganography-101.md

 -r, --rm                     Cleanup extracted / zero-size files after extraction -M, --matryoshka             Recursively scan extracted files -R, --raw="\x00\x01"		 Search for a custom string.
 The search string can include escaped octal and/or hex values.
+#Binary Diffing Options
+-W, --hexdump                Perform a hexdump / diff of a file or files -G, --green                  Only show lines containing bytes that are the same among all files -i, --red                    Only show lines containing bytes that are different among all files -U, --blue                   Only show lines containing bytes that are different among some files

 ```